Artifacts and Schemas

 Use these when you want concrete, current examples instead of abstract schema descriptions:

-- evidence fixtures: examples/evidence/work-agent-pass.json, examples/evidence/work-agent-fail.json, examples/evidence/work-agent-policy-gap.json
+- evidence examples: examples/evidence/work-agent-pass.json, examples/evidence/work-agent-fail.json, examples/evidence/work-agent-policy-gap.json

-- classification fixture: examples/classification/work-agent-convergence-rule-families.json
+- classification example: examples/classification/work-agent-convergence-rule-groups.json